Ken has the right combination of legal and bike experience to champion recovery for cyclists injured by unsafe drivers.

 Drivers hit cyclists for the following reasons:

-What should I do when I am in a bicycle accident?
+What should I do if I am in a bike accident?

 If you are a cyclist who is hit by a car, follow these twelve commandments: